 Our Board of Directors has determined, after considering all the relevant facts and circumstances, that Messrs.
-Buchanan, Chan, Faggin, Geeslin, Sanquini, Van Dell, and Whims are independent directors, as "independence" is defined by Nasdaq, because they have no relationship with us that would interfere with their exercise of independent judgment.
-Mr. Lee and Mr. Tiernan are employee directors.
+Buchanan, Chan, Geeslin, Sanquini, and Whims are independent directors, as "independence" is defined by Nasdaq, because they have no relationship with us that would interfere with their exercise of independent judgment.
+Mr. Lee and Mr. Tiernan are not independent directors of our company because of their past or current positions as executive officers of our company.
+There are no family relationships among any of our directors or officers.